bro256/bg.manager/README.md

-# Java Spring based online password manager
+# Java Spring based password manager API

 ## About
+Project is still in progress!

-Password manager designed to help you keep your online accounts safe and easily accessible.
+Password manager API designed to help you keep your online accounts safe and easily accessible.
 Securely manage and protect your passwords online with online password manager.

+This is Java Spring backend API.

+Frontend application is made with JavaScript and React : [Link](https://)

 ## Cryptography
 ### Key derivation function
 - PBKDF2 (PBKDF2WithHmacSHA256)